 Keeping up the branded return policy names, OR has their “Infinite” guarantee.
 They will issue a refund for gear with which you are not completely satisfied.

 North Face has a lifetime warranty against defects and workmanship for everything except for footwear, which is 1 year.

 These guys can put a pack together and their “All Mighty Guarantee” covers any damage or defect.
 It doesn't cover satisfaction but they will repair your pack for free or replace it.
 Osprey is basically the big name in backpacks so it's a pretty good deal.

-Pretty simple warranty from the made in the USA sock maker:
+I can't stress enough how important quality hiking socks are and this is a pretty simple warranty from the made in the USA sock maker:

 Our unconditional lifetime guarantee is simple and without strings or conditions.
 If our socks are not the most comfortable, durable and best fitting socks you have ever owned, return them for another pair.